How to Cite a Source With No Author in APA 7th Edition

 Organization as author vs. truly no author

-A missing byline on the page does not always mean there is no author.
-For government reports, university pages, or policy documents, the organization is often the author even when an individual writer is not listed.
+A missing byline does not always mean there is no author.
+Government reports, university pages, and policy documents often use the organization as the author.

 Dictionary entry